ckz8780/ci-dcd-mongodb/README.md

 #### Requirements:

 - Python3
-- Latest MongoDB server running locally (See install instructions for MongoDB to set this up)
+- Latest MongoDB server running locally (See install instructions for MongoDB to set this up) or, alternatively:
+- An interactive environment like Cloud9 with MongoDB support
 - PyMongo (`sudo pip3 install pymongo`)

 #### Setup: